Skip to content

 Why culture matters

 Culture is not soft.
-It is a real asset.
 A school with a strong, healthy culture outperforms a school without one, even with similar resources.
+The culture greatly influences the countless decisions and actions taken across the school every day.

 Every day in a school, hundreds of small decisions are made.
 How to handle a late student.
 How to respond to a parent’s question.
 How to give feedback to a colleague.
 How much effort to put into preparation.
 Each decision is shaped by the culture.
 Across thousands of decisions over years, the culture determines what the school is.